Passenger pigeon: Last survivors

 In 1909, Martha and her two male companions at the Cincinnati Zoo became the only known surviving passenger pigeons.
 One of these males died around April that year, followed by George, the remaining male, on July 10, 1910.
 It is unknown whether the remains of George were preserved.
 Martha soon became a celebrity due to her status as an endling, and offers of a $1,000 reward for finding a mate for her brought even more visitors to see her.
 During her last four years in solitude (her cage was 5.4 by 6 m), Martha became steadily slower and more immobile; visitors would throw sand at her to make her move, and her cage was roped off in response.
 Martha died of old age on September 1, 1914, and was found lifeless on the floor of her cage.
 It was claimed that she died at 1 p.m., but other sources suggest she died some hours later.
 Depending on the source, Martha was between 17 and 29 years old at the time of her death, although 29 is the generally accepted figure.
 At the time, it was suggested that Martha might have died from an apoplectic stroke, as she had suffered one a few weeks before dying.
 Her body was frozen into a block of ice and sent to the Smithsonian Institution in Washington, where it was skinned, dissected, photographed, and mounted.
 As she was molting when she died, she proved difficult to stuff, and previously shed feathers were added to the skin.
 Martha was on display for many years, but after a period in the museum vaults, she was put back on display at the Smithsonian's National Museum of Natural History in 2015.
 A memorial statue of Martha stands on the grounds of the Cincinnati Zoo, in front of the "Passenger Pigeon Memorial Hut", formerly the aviary wherein Martha lived, now a National Historic Landmark.
-Incidentally, the last specimen of the extinct Carolina parakeet, named "Incus," died in Martha's cage in 1918; the stuffed remains of that bird are exhibited in the "Memorial Hut".
+Incidentally, the last specimen of the extinct Carolina parakeet, named "Incas," died later in Martha's cage on February 21, 1918; the stuffed remains of that bird are also exhibited in the "Memorial Hut".